Affiliated Treatment Facilities

-Dr. Rush entered the academic field when he took a position as an Assistant Professor of Radiology at Cornell University Medical College and currently serves as Clinical Associate Professor of Radiation Oncology at New York University Langone Medical Center.
-Radiation therapy is often used to treat various cancers, including mesothelioma.
+Dr. Stephen C. Rush entered the academic field when he took a position as an Assistant Professor of Radiology at Cornell University Medical College and currently serves as Clinical Associate Professor of Radiation Oncology at New York University Langone Medical Center.
+He is also a leading specialist in the Gamma Knife Radiosurgery at the NYU Langone Medical Center and South Nassau Community Hospital.
+Before his current role, Dr. Rush joined the New York Air National Guard as a pararescue flight surgeon with the 103rd Rescue Squadron in 2007.
+His job was to train and sustain the medical readiness of PJs assigned to the 103rd.
+He became the medical director for all PJs in 2012.

 Dr. Rush has authored and co-authored a number of publications and given lectures on brain tumors head and neck cancer, prostate cancer, gynecological malignancies and radiation therapy, specifically in the elderly.

 Main Specialty: Radiation Oncology

 Other Interests & Specialties: Gamma Knife radiosurgery, neurosurgery, pituitary tumors, stereotactic radiosurgery, brain metastases and meningiomas.

 Certifications, Awards & Accolades: American Board of Radiology Certification in Diagnostic Radiology, member of the American College of Radiology, member of the American Society for Therapeutic Radiology and Oncology, member of the Neuro Oncology Society, Young Oncologist Essay Award from the American Radium Society